textninja/mychsa/README.md

 independently, or as part of the `docker compose` toolchain outlined above.

  - **api** - this API server, built on node/express, provides a thin wrapper (with additional, case specific validation features) around calls to the public BC Geographic Warehouse API.
-Give a latitude/longitude pair (geopoint), it identifies the intersecting CHSA.
+Given a latitude/longitude pair (geopoint), it identifies the intersecting CHSA.
- - **db** - a mariadb database to maintain a running log of calls to the api above.
+ - **db** - a mariadb database to maintain a running log of calls to the above API.
  - **frontend** - a React app bundled with webpack and deployed to a static apache server.
 Includes a couple of form controls to interact with the API.
  - **e2e** - end to end tests for the frontend

-In addition to the end to end tests, the api and db containers include unit tests, built with mocha.
+In addition to the end to end tests, the **api** and **db** containers include unit tests.
+These tests are written with mocha/chai.

 ## Continuous integration